kaido24/web3_standard/README.txt

 Istallation
 =============
-Add these files to profile folder and copy drupal-org.make and local.make root directory of your planned drupal folder. next run command. drush make local.make
+Add these files to profile folder and copy drupal-org.make and local.make root directory of your planned drupal folder.
+Run command: drush make local.make